joebew42/joebew42.github.io/_posts/2020-07-26-learning-with-tests-part-one.markdown

 <!--more-->

 The rate of changes in the IT industry is pretty high.
-Tools and programming languages come and go, and in this wind of changes, it might happen that you have to learn new tools or programming languages.
+Tools and programming languages come and go, and in the midst of these changes, it might happen you have to learn new tools or programming languages.

+This is what already happened to me, several times I found myself in this situation, and I had to learn new programming languages, from the very beginning.

 Maybe it already happened to you, and the reasons may vary: